Medical Weight Loss vs. Dieting: Why Physician-Supervised Programs Work Better for Men

 • Months 3-6: Significant weight loss for most patients, ongoing monitoring and adjustment

-Results vary.
-They depend on your starting point, adherence, and how well the program addresses underlying factors.
-The meaningful difference from dieting: a physician watches your labs and adjusts your treatment as you go.
+Results depend on your starting point, adherence, and how well the program addresses underlying factors.
+The meaningful difference from dieting: a physician watches your labs and adjusts treatment as you go.

-• Have a BMI of 30+ (or 27+ with a weight-related health condition like diabetes or hypertension)
+• Have a BMI of 30+ (or 27+ with a weight-related condition like diabetes or hypertension)

-• Have tried diet and exercise without sustained success
+• Have tried diet and exercise without sustained results

-• Have hormonal or metabolic factors contributing to weight gain
+• Have hormonal or metabolic factors contributing to their weight

 • Want physician-level oversight and accountability

-Not every man needs prescription medication.
-Some need hormonal correction, some need metabolic support, some need both.
-The evaluation determines which.
+Not everyone needs prescription medication.
+Some men need hormonal correction, some need metabolic support, some need both.
+The evaluation determines which approach is right.

-Men’s Wellness Centers offers physician-supervised weight loss at our Virginia clinics.
-Same-day labs, in-person results review, a plan built around what’s actually going on.
+Men’s Wellness Centers offers physician-supervised weight loss at all three Virginia clinics: Richmond (Glen Allen), Newport News, and Virginia Beach.
+Same-day labs, in-person results review, and a plan built around your actual health profile.

-Our program is integrated with hormone health services.
+Our program is integrated with hormone health services and TRT.
 If low T is part of the weight problem, we treat it.
-If you need metabolic support beyond that, our physicians can provide it.
-Learn how it works and what to expect from day one.
+If you’re also dealing with ED, we can address that in the same program.
+Learn how it works.

 • Apovian CM, et al. “Pharmacological Management of Obesity: An Endocrine Society Clinical Practice Guideline.”
 Journal of Clinical Endocrinology & Metabolism.
 2015.
 PubMed: 25590212